 Contributions to a 529 are tax-deductible

-529s can pay for ongoing required certification classes
+529s funds cover ongoing certification classes

-529 accounts are transferable to other family members
+Transfer 529 accounts among family members

 The funds can be used at eligible colleges, universities, technical schools nationwide, and even abroad, as long as the school is qualified to participate in federal student aid programs.
 Colorado taxpayers may also be eligible for a Colorado state tax deduction